 Welcome to Vesta Rowing Club

-Welcome to Vesta Rowing Club.
-The Club is renowned across the Thames region, throughout the UK and internationally as a highly competitive yet friendly and welcoming rowing club.
-We hope you enjoy Vesta in the same way as our many current rowing, sculling and non-rowing Members do.
+Vesta Rowing Club is renowned across the Thames region, throughout the UK and internationally as a highly competitive yet friendly and welcoming rowing club.
+We hope you enjoy Vesta in the same way as our many current rowing, sculling and non-rowing members do.

-We have drafted these prose so those new to Vesta, and indeed those needing a timely reminder, can understand how Vesta’s Members like to run their Club, whether training, competing or socialising.
+We have drafted this page so that those new to Vesta, and indeed those needing a timely reminder, can understand how Vesta’s members like to run their Club, whether training, competing or socialising.

-We hope you have an enjoyable and rewarding time with the Club, but if you ever have any queries or concerns please contact your coach, the Captain or any member of the Executive Committee.
+If you’re a new member or looking at joining, we hope you have an enjoyable and rewarding time with the club.
+If you ever have any queries or concerns please contact your coach, the Captain or any member of the Executive Committee.